 There are many resources available for individuals with gambling problems and their families.
 Treatment for gambling addiction works.
 Here is a list of organizations and websites that can help.

-Treatment is available and funded by the state for Minnesotans in trouble.
+Treatment is available and funded by the state for Minnesotans with gambling problems.
 A phone call to the Minnesota Problem Gambling Helpline could change someone’s life.
 1-800-333-4673 (HOPE).
 Available 24 hours a day and seven days a week, the helpline offers free, confidential help from counselors trained in crisis intervention.
 Anyone can call the helpline about their own gambling or their concern for someone else.
 For a listing of Minnesota state-approved compulsive gambling providers, click here.

 Minnesota Problem Gambling Treatment Program.
 Managed by the Department of Human Services, treatment is available at a number of locations.
 Funding is available for treatment, regardless of income level.
 Call 1-800-333-4673 (HOPE).